Israel's borders are currently closed for tourism and leisure travel. Domestically, COVID-19 related are mostly lifted.

 - Permitted arrivals to Israel will be required to present a negative PCR test, no older than 72 hours.

-- Arrivals will be tested again upon entry.
+- Arrivals will be tested again upon entry, at their own expense.

 Is public transportation open in Israel?